stubbornella/oocss/README.md

 * `template.html` - the overall page layout.
 There can be multiple ones.
 * `form.html` - form layouts.

+For all files, separate words with an underscore e.g. box_doc.html

 ## CSS Code Conventions